Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 2. ensure the supply of fresh air;

-If the attack is accompanied by panic, trembling hands, strong and rapid heartbeat, then breathing into a paper bag or tightly closed palms helps (there should be no gap between them and the face).
+If the attack is accompanied by panic, trembling of the hands, strong and rapid heartbeat, then breathing into a paper bag or tightly closed palms helps (there should be no gap between them and the face).

-Treatment of extrasystole of the heart with drugs
+Treatment of cardiac extrasystole with drugs

 Anaprilin